 - Coverage type

 To get a sense of what you will pay for coverage, use the CEA’s earthquake insurance premium calculator.
 Unlike traditional home insurance, earthquake insurance rates are generally not related to the homeowner.
-Earthquake insurance costs mostly depend on the home itself.
+Earthquake coverage costs mostly depend on the home itself.
 Generally speaking, the more risk your home faces, the higher your premium will be.

 Frequently asked questions